AdaGold/solar-system-api/README.md

 4. [Wave 4: Handling 404s](./project-directions/wave_04.md)
 5. [Wave 5: Writing Tests](./project-directions/wave_05.md)

-#### Database Setup
+#### Database Setup/Update
-For each wave in Part 2, the new driver may need to setup their database.
+For each Wave 03 - 05 in Part 2, the new driver may need to setup or update their database.
 Follow these steps:

 1. Pull down all new git commits
 1. Activate the virtual environment